temporalio/temporal-learning/docs/examples/go/background-checks/application-design-and-implementation.md

 The Temporal Cluster communicates with the Workers that execute the application code.
 The application has one Worker Process and one Worker Entity.

-However, in real life,theapplication could use as many Worker Processes (each with multiple Worker Entities) as needed.
+However, in real life,the application could use as many Worker Processes (each with multiple Worker Entities) as needed.

 ## How do you ensure PII is encrypted in the Temporal Platform?